Announcement:

 What is Machine Downtime?
 Definition, Examples and Impacts

 If you’ve ever stepped foot into a factory, chances are you will have probably heard of the phrase machine downtime.
 It is one of the biggest causes of production loss, and one of the areas that manufacturers are constantly striving to improve.
+This blog post will give you a comprehensive guide to machine downtime.
+Make sure you read to the end where you can find out how your can implement Busroot, our real-time production monitoring platform, completely free of cost!

-So what does it mean?
 Machine downtime refers to any period in which a piece of equipment is not in operation.
 This downtime can significantly impact a company's ability to meet production targets and maintain profitability.
 Understanding the intricacies of machine downtime is the first step toward minimising its adverse effects and enhancing overall productivity.

 Types of Machine Downtime